 - # files used on WMF-hosted projects

 - # uncategorized files on Commons

-- # (successful) search queries for media files
+- # search queries for media files

+- % successful searches for files

 - # views per file

 - # files with data

-See next slide for more metrics under consideration.
+See more metrics under consideration.

 Measures of success (ctd.)

 Here are more metrics we are discussing to track success for different use cases: